Ghurtchu/scURLa/README.md

 # Scalevolvable
 Scalevolvable is a cURL-like HTTP Client backed by "sttp".
-Scalevolvable is fully implemented in FP style.

 Basic setup: